dimermichel/quickbite/README.md

 ### Role-Based Access Control

-The application implements three user roles:
+The application implements three user roles with refined permissions:

 - **USER** - Can view restaurants and menu items
-- **OWNER** - Can create and manage restaurants and menu items
+- **OWNER** - Can create, update, and delete their own restaurants and menu items
 - **ADMIN** - Full access to all endpoints including user management

+#### Updated Permissions (v2.2.0)
+- Restaurant owners can now delete their own restaurants
+- Menu item owners can delete their own menu items
+- All users can view individual restaurant details

 ## 🔧 Development